🔥 AMEX Platinum Charge welcome offer: Get 150,000 bonus points + S$100 with S$8K spend

 Apply

-Why?
-Because of Heymax.
-This website, better known for its MCC lookup tool, sells vouchers for a wide array of merchants.
-These merchants would normally code under numerous different MCCs, but Heymax voucher purchases all code as MCC 5311.
+HeyMax, better known for its MCC lookup tool, also sells vouchers for a wide array of merchants.
+Payments made directly with these merchants would code under various MCCs, but HeyMax voucher purchases all code as MCC 5311 Department Stores.

-Sign up for a HeyMax account and get up to 700 Max Miles as a welcome bonus after adding a card, purchasing a voucher and viewing the redemption page
+Sign up for a HeyMax account and get up to 250 Max Miles as a welcome bonus

 • Amazon